ssmaceachern-dev/mythicalmonsters/chapter3_the_marketplace.md

 A character can wear as many packs as is within reasonable boundaries of the imagination.
 If the Total Size of the items a character is carrying exceeds their Carrying Capacity, then the character’s Movement is hindered by the difference.
 In addition, any Encumbrance a character has also acts as Hindrance to all Tests based on Physical Aspects.

 ### Lights
-The world of Mythical Monsters, while fantastical, is full of monsters and creatures that prowl in the night.
+The world of Mythmakers, while fantastical, is full of monsters and creatures that prowl in the night.
 For many creatures, darkness hinders wits and so light is needed.
 In order for a light source to be used, it must either be placed upon a surface or held in at least one hand.

 Items that provide lighting cast out a radiance which represents the number of squares of unhindered vision for creatures with normal vision.
 Each turn that a light source is lit or casts illumination, its quality decreases by 1.
 When a light source’s quality reaches zero, then it is used up and it no longer casts light.